nelhage/gojit/README.md

 This is the result of my spending the hack day at [Gophercon 2014](http://gophercon.com) playing with doing JIT from golang code.
-This respository contains several packages:
+This repository contains several packages:

 - `gojit`